trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-truffle-develop-and-the-console.md

 truffle develop
 ```

 This will spawn a development blockchain locally on port `9545`, regardless of what your `truffle-config.js` configuration file calls for.
-If you already have a `truffe develop` session running, it will instead connect to that development blockchain.
+If you already have a `truffle develop` session running, it will instead connect to that development blockchain.

 When you load Truffle Develop, you will see the following: